jaredkrinke/log/content/posts/static-site-generators/diagrams.md

 Ok, so I can just run that same code in Node at build time, right?
 Then I can skip all the client-side JavaScript?
 Not according to [an issue in Mermaid's issue tracker](https://github.com/mermaid-js/mermaid/issues/146)!

 From reading that thread, it sounds like Mermaid interacts directly with the web page's DOM when rendering.
 Someone created a command line tool ([mermaid.cli](https://github.com/mermaidjs/mermaid.cli)) that apparently uses [Puppeteer](https://github.com/puppeteer/puppeteer)'s headless Chromium environment to supply a functioning DOM.
+Apparently, this is the normal workaround for using D3.js-based graphics on the back end.
 I find this implementation slightly appalling.

 I'm a little bit worried about the performance of building my site when each diagram has to spin up a new process which hosts a headless Chromium browser, just to spit out SVG.
 I suspect it will *work*, but it seems wasteful.